firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 Python Tutorial 3.0

-### 68. Write a Java program to create another string of 4 copies of the last 3 characters of the original string.
-The original string length must be 3 and above.
+</details><details><summary><b> 68.
+Write a Java program to create another string of 4 copies of the last 3 characters of the original string.
+The original string length must be 3 and above.</b></summary>
 ```java
 import java.lang.*;